Horseradish: History

 Horseradish has been cultivated since antiquity.
 Dioscorides listed horseradish equally as Persicon sinapi (Diosc.
 2.186) or Sinapi persicum (Diosc.
-2.168), which Pliny's Natural History reported as Persicon napy; Cato discusses the plant in his treatises on agriculture, and a mural in Pompeii shows the plant.
+2.168), which Pliny's Natural History reported as Persicon napy; Cato discusses the plant in his treatises on agriculture.
+A mural in Ostia Antica shows the plant.
 Horseradish is probably the plant mentioned by Pliny the Elder in his Natural History under the name of Amoracia, and recommended by him for its medicinal qualities, and possibly the wild radish, or raphanos agrios of the Greeks.
 The early Renaissance herbalists Pietro Andrea Mattioli and John Gerard showed it under Raphanus.
 Its modern Linnaean genus Armoracia was first applied to it by Heinrich Bernhard Ruppius, in his Flora Jenensis, 1745, but Linnaeus himself called it Cochlearia armoracia.

-Both root and leaves were used as a traditional medicine during the Middle Ages.
+Both roots and leaves were used as a traditional medicine during the Middle Ages.
 The root was used as a condiment on meats in Germany, Scandinavia, and Britain.
 It was introduced to North America during European colonization; both George Washington and Thomas Jefferson mention horseradish in garden accounts.
 Native Americans used it to stimulate the glands, stave off scurvy, and as a diaphoretic treatment for the common cold.

 William Turner mentions horseradish as Red Cole in his "Herbal" (1551–1568), but not as a condiment.
 In The Herball, or Generall Historie of Plantes (1597), John Gerard describes it under the name of raphanus rusticanus, stating that it occurs wild in several parts of England.
 After referring to its medicinal uses, he says:

 Etymology and common names

 The word horseradish is attested in English from the 1590s.
-It combines the word horse (formerly used in a figurative sense to mean strong or coarse) and the word radish.
-Some sources claim that the term originates from a mispronunciation of the German word "meerrettich" as "mareradish".
+It combines the word horse (formerly used in a figurative sense to mean strong or coarse, as with archaic horsepistol and horselock) and the word radish.
+Some sources say that the term originates from a mispronunciation of the German word "meerrettich" as "mareradish".
 However, this hypothesis has been disputed, as there is no historical evidence of this term being used.